itpp-labs/odoo-development/docs/git/conflicts.rst

 Deleted files
 ~~~~~~~~~~~~~
-Sometimes, changes can be conflicted because files are not exist anymore in *ours* version, but updated in *theirs* (and vice versa).
+Sometimes, changes can be conflicted because files are not exist anymore in *ours* version, but updated in *theirs* (or vice versa).
 In that case execute the code below in order to ignore such changes:

 .. code:: bash